Alanah Odoms headshot

 Bio

-Alanah is a frequent national media commentator, regularly providing constitutional analysis on MSNBC and CNN, where she is widely regarded as a clear and moral voice during moments of democratic crisis.
-In Fall 2027, she will release her forthcoming book, The Love Amendments: A Blueprint for Reclaiming Our Freedom in Dangerous Times, with Broadleaf Publishers.
-The book reframes the Reconstruction Amendments as a living moral framework for democracy and argues that love, dignity, and belonging must be treated as constitutional imperatives.
+A frequent national commentator on MSNBC and CNN, Alanah is widely regarded as a clear and moral voice in moments of democratic crisis.
+In July 2027, Broadleaf will publish her book, The Love Amendments: Reclaiming Our Freedom in Turbluent Times, which reframes the Reconstruction Amendments as a living moral framework and argues that love, dignity, and belonging are constitutional imperatives.

-Grounded in both joy and justice, Alanah also mentors young girls through Girls on the Run, bringing together her love of movement, leadership, and cultivating the next generation of courageous changemakers.
+Grounded in both joy and justice, Alanah mentors young girls through Girls on the Run, uniting her love of movement, leadership, and the work of cultivating the next generation of courageous changemakers.

 Featured Work